mleiwe/mlops-zoomcamp/cohorts/2024/04-deployment/Ch4_Notes_ML.md

         }
     ]
 }
 result = lambda_function.lambda_handler(event, None)
 print(result)
 ```

-Now we can test this in the terminal by navigating to the folder where the `lambda_function.py` and `test.py` are, and then executing the test.py with
+Now we can test this in the terminal by navigating to the folder where the `lambda_function.py` and `test.py` are, and then executing the test.py with...

 ```bash
 export PREDICTIONS_STREAM_NAME="ride_predictions"